ankraft/ACME-oneM2M-CSE/README.md

 Many People have contributed to this project and helped to make it what it is today with their ideas, suggestions, and code.
 Please see the [Acknowledgements](docs/Contributing.md#acknowledgements) for the list of contributors.

+## Join the Discussions on Discord

+Join the ACME CSE community on [Discord ](https://discord.gg/C7Qx33Xw) to discuss the project, ask questions, and get help.

 ## License

 BSD 3-Clause License for the CSE and its native components and modules.
 Please see the individual licenses of the used third-party components.